technomancy/leiningen/README.md

 **Q:** What can be done to speed up launch?
 **A:** The main delay involved in Leiningen comes from starting the JVM.
-Most people use a development cycle that involves keeping a single process running for as long as you're working on that project.
+Most people use a development cycle that involves keeping a single REPL process running for as long as you're working on that project.
 Depending on your editor you may be able to do this via its Clojure integration.
 (See [swank-clojure](http://github.com/technomancy/swank-clojure) or